fennekit/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 For imputing the missing values a simple strategy is choosen.
-The strategy is to take the average step value of that interval (averaged over all days)
+The strategy is to take the average step value of that interval (averaged over all days) if the value is missing.

 ```r